What is a Partial Knee Replacement?

 Knee arthritis irritates and inflames knee bone and cartilage.
 Moderate to severe knee arthritis may not respond to nonsurgical treatment but may also not be severe enough to require a total knee replacement.
 A partial knee replacement is the perfect alternative.
 It is indicated for arthritis that is localized to one side of the knee.
 Symptoms patients should be aware of include the following:

 Patients who receive an early diagnosis see their symptoms decrease as quickly as possible.
-Patients who experience symptoms are encouraged to make an appointment with an Orthopaedic Institute of Central Jersey (OICJ) Board-Certified and Fellowship Trained knee specialists Dr. John Tozzi, Dr. Gregory Roehrig
+Patients who experience symptoms are encouraged to make an appointment with an Orthopaedic Institute of Central Jersey (OICJ) Board-Certified and Fellowship Trained knee specialists Dr. John Tozzi and Dr. Gregory Roehrig as soon as possible.